oicr-gsi/vidarr/plugin-guide.md

 and `ca.on.oicr.gsi.vidarr.OutputProvisioner`.
 These plugins are responsible for taking data (files or JSON values) from completed workflows, moving the data into permanent storage and writing back a file path or URL that will be associated with the correct external identifiers.
+Output provisioners can choose to handle only some kinds of output data (files, logs, data-warehouse entries, or QC judgements) and the system administrator can choose multiple provisioners to handle all the input types they require.

+Output provisioners are run twice for each workflow: a preflight and a provision out.
+The preflight is run before the workflow has started and allows the plugin to validate any configuration metadata provided by the submitter (_i.e._, Shesmu) to check it for validity.
+Once the workflow is completed, the provision out step will be run with the metadata provided by the submitter and the output provided by the workflow.

-The class `BaseJsonOutputProvisioner` is a partial implementation that can store crash recovery information in a JSON object of the implementor's choosing, making recovery easier.
+The class `BaseJsonOutputProvisioner` is a partial implementation that can store crash recovery information in a JSON object of the implementer's choosing, making recovery easier.

 # Runtime Provisioners